Oxford Brookes University

 What you need to know

 Easy to get into?
 Varies.
-Most courses don't set requirements in UCAS points, with offers generally ranging betwwen BCC and AAB at A-level.
-Brookes also offers a good range of foundation courses.
+Most courses don't set requirements in UCAS points.
+Our standard offers, couched in terms of A-level grades, range between AAB for our most popular course and DD for a degree including a foundation year.
+But don't fret, Oxford Brookes offers a good range of foundation courses.

 Vital statistics: One of the most highly-rated of the new universities.
-Around 17,400 students, with 10,500 full-time undergrads.
+Around 17,800 students, with 12,300 full-time undergrads.
 Pleasant campus.
 Good parties, and plenty of social mix.
 Divides its academic year into two semesters rather than three terms.
-Added value: Links with industry, e.g. automotive engineering degree run with the region's motor-racing industry.
+Links with industry, e.g. automotive engineering degree run with the region's motor-racing industry.
 Free 24-hour e-mail and internet access for all.
 Well-equipped sports centre at Headington.
 Big ambitions in six sports: rowing, basketball, climbing, cricket, hockey and rugby.

 Research: Placed 66th out of 124 in the Research Assessment Exercise.